celerity/workflow

 }

-When not set, the error information will not be injected into the input object passed to the next state.
+When not set, the error information will be the entire output object passed into the next state.

 field type